 Cons

-• as with freelance writing, it’s quite a saturated industry – finding good work can take a while
+- as with freelance writing, it’s quite a saturated industry, so finding good work can take a while

 Other

-There are so many other jobs that are suitable for digital nomads.
-Some of the best of the rest include:
+There are many other jobs for expats that translate well to the digital nomad lifestyle.
+Some of the best include:

-• House Sitting: There’s not much to say here.
-Using a site like Trusted House Sitters allows you to live somewhere and make money while doing so.
+- House Sitting: Using a site like Trusted House Sitters allows you to live somewhere and make money while doing so.

-• Online translation or transcription: These obviously require more skill than standard writing, as you need to be fluent in more than one language.
+- Online translation or transcription: These require more skill than standard writing, as you need to be fluent in more than one language.

-• Remote worker: Again, this is a fairly vague job title, but plenty of industries have switched to remote employees since the pandemic.
+- Remote worker: This is a fairly broad category, but plenty of industries have switched to remote employees since the pandemic.

-The bottom line is that there are plenty of other beginner roles for digital nomads.
+There are plenty of other beginner roles for digital nomads beyond this list.

 However, the ones mentioned above typically require more skills or equipment than the other entries listed in this article.